 Vision and purpose

 The foundations of your start-up are an unshakeable vision for your business, with clear reasons why you are about to devote the majority of your waking hours to this idea.
-There’s a lot of sacrifice involved, personally and professionally, and it’s your passion, and your values that will ensure you overcome the obstacles that every business encounters.
+There’s a lot of sacrifices involved, personally and professionally, and it’s your passion, and your values that will ensure you overcome the obstacles that every business encounters.

 Never stop learning